Big Red Riding Hood

 Big Red Riding Hood (大紅帽與小野狼) is a 2013 Taiwanese idol romantic-comedy television series.
 Produced by Sanlih E-Television and Dreamland Productions, it stars Cheryl Yang as the female main lead and Yao Yuan Hao as the male lead.
-The series first aired on February 28, 2013 on TTV after Love Me or Leave Me series.
+The series first aired on February 28, 2013 on TTV after the Love Me or Leave Me series.

 Plot

 Wu Zhang Mei (Cheryl Yang) is a woman who grew up with a strong sense of justice.
 One day, her childhood friend and classmate An De Feng (Yao Yuan Hao) returns to their hometown after leaving suddenly when they were young.
 As An De Feng has come back with revenge in mind because of a misunderstanding, both meet up again to clear things up and patch their friendship.

 Cast

 The cast of Big Red Riding Hood includes the following: